abicelis/CreditCardExpenseManager/README.md

 - [X] Fix 'Create Expense using Camera' Activity
 - [X] Add a Viewpager in the Graphs section, add a piechart with expense categories
 - [X] Update app icon
-- [ ] Allow multiple selection of expenses using longClick + toolbar menu delete action
-- [ ] Allow multiple selection of credit cards using longClick + toolbar menu delete action
 - [X] Update resizer icon in 'Create Expense using Camera' Activity
 - [X] Add a showcase tutorial in 'Create Expense using Camera' Activity
-- [ ] Add credit card detail activity, which allows edition and deletion
+- [X] Add credit card detail activity, which allows edition and deletion
 - [ ] Add charts to Overview screen
 - [ ] Add about screen
 - [ ] Add Settings, Backup/Restore screen